 (Let is also be noted that pickups are technically a piece of hardware too, but since they are so critical to the guitar’s sound, I’ve made a separate category for them above.)

 Obviously, craftsmanship is incredibly important in the creation of such a sensitive instrument as an electric guitar.
-Some manufacturers skimp on craftsmanship for beginner guitars to keep costs down, and the results can be disappointing.
+Some manufacturers skimp on craftsmanship for

 Not uncommon are uneven frets, poor finishing, improper “action” (the height of the strings across the neck, which is virtually always adjustable via the bridge), poor sanding, and so on.
 Sometimes wires aren’t soldered well and come unattached.
 Sometimes the jack will be loose and come undone, which can be frustrating.

 Some guitars do come with so-called “extras”.
-Extras would be things that are above and beyond the base standard expected of a beginner instrument.
-Tremolo bars are a fairly common extra, that allow the player to bend all the strings simultaneously by leveraging a spring-loaded bridge component.
+Extras would be things that are above and beyond the base standard expected of a

 Some guitars offer pickup coil-splitting (splitting the two coils on a humbucker), some guitar headstocks have a locking nut, which helps the strings to stay better in tune, and some stringing mechanisms are through-body, which creates better resonance throughout the body’s wood.